HMCS Nipigon (DDH 266): Construction and career

 Nipigon was ordered in 1958, initially as a repeat Restigouche-class vessel.
 However, in 1959, the last two repeat Restigouches were altered to incorporate variable depth sonar and a helicopter landing area and became a separate class.
 The ship was laid down on 5 August 1960 by Marine Industries Ltd. at Sorel and launched on 10 December 1961.
 Her construction was overseen by Cdr Donald Clark CD, who also oversaw the laying-down and commencement of HMCS Bras d'Or.
 She was commissioned into the Royal Canadian Navy on 30 May 1964 with classification number 266 and with the wife of the then Governor-General Georges Vanier, Madame Pauline Vanier, as her sponsor.
 She was actually the first vessel to commission in the class.
 In 1964, the ship escorted the royal yacht HMY Britannia on its tour of Canada.

 On 18 October 1965, a fire broke out in the fuel-handling room, killing one and seriously injuring others.
+Two injured sailors died in a Royal Navy hospital in Plymouth, England over the next three days.
 Eight crew members were evacuated to HMCS Bonaventure.

 Nipigon served most of her career with the RCN and later Canadian Forces' Atlantic Fleet.
 During her service with Maritime Forces Atlantic (MARLANT), she was primarily used as a training ship.
 After the discovery of cracks in the boilers of HMCS Ottawa, all the Annapolis-class destroyers were temporarily taken out of service for an inspection in 1981.
 However, no cracks were discovered in Nipigon.
 In 1982, Nipigon was tasked with searching for and recovering any survivors from Ocean Ranger, a semi-submersible oil platform that had sunk in heavy seas.
 Nipigon's DELEX refit was performed by Davie Shipbuilding at Lauzon, taking place from 27 June 1983 to 22 August 1984 and cost $16 million.